Readek/RBSetlist/README.md

 npm run dev
 ```

-Note that you will be required to provide your own Supabase Prokect ID and API keys on a `.env` file:
+Note that you will be required to provide your own Supabase Project ID and API keys in a `.env` file:

 ```
 VITE_SUPABASE_PROJECT_ID = {{your_project_id}}